lessonteacher/grunt-sf-jedi/README.md

 Salesforce metadata api via [JSforce][jsforce].
 See the linked [repo][sf-jedi] for more details

+_**Note:** Currently this is not maintained as I am not working on any Salesforce system.
+Also there is a really nice project called [dmc][dmc] which I found out about later after implementing this and it is aiming to do a lot of what I wanted so you should check it out_

 ## Install

 If you dont have `grunt` install the grunt-cli via